First Time Bicycling Instruction For Adults

 Please understand that in certain areas and at certain times of the year it may be several weeks before an instructor can be assigned.

-Tuition is $60/hour.
+Tuition is $65/hour.
 The student must sign a liability waiver.
 Those under 18 must have a parent or guardian sign the liability waiver, and a parent or guardian must be present during the lessons.

 to email an instructor for more information.

+We do not peovide lessons for children under the age of 12.
 For children under the age of 12 we suggest group lessons offered by the Chicago area REI stores

 for links to Learn To Ride instruction in other parts of the country.